Englen History, Family Crest & Coats of Arms

 Early Origins of the Englen family

 Important Dates for the Englen family

 This web page shows only a small excerpt of our Englen research.
-Another 181 words (13 lines of text) covering the years 1066, 1721, 1717 and 1720 are included under the topic Early Englen History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1066, 1560, 1721, 1717 and 1720 are included under the topic Early Englen History in all our PDF Extended History products and printed products wherever possible.

 Englen Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Englen include England, Englund, Englend and others.

 Early Notables of the Englen family (pre 1700)

 Edward England (died 1721), born Edward Seegar...

 Migration of the Englen family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Englen or a variant listed above: John England who was one of the founders of Charlestown Massachusetts in 1620; and another John England settled in Virginia in 1622; Humphrey England and his son settled in Virginia in 1636..